-Suddenly I felt someone tap me on the back of my right shoulder.
-I turned around and thought I saw Rhonda, the court reporter, but then I noticed Payne (a former client) standing next to me.
+Suddenly, I felt someone tap me on the back of my right shoulder.
+I turned around and thought I saw Rhonda (the court reporter), but then I noticed Payne (a former client) standing next to me.
 I asked him how he had been and whether everything had gone all right in his bankruptcy case which I had been handling for him.
-When he said things hadn't gone completely all right, I asked, "What happened?"
+When he said things had not gone completely all right, I asked, "What happened?"

 He said he would tell me later.
 I then saw several people I knew in the courtroom.
-My ex-wife Louise was standing there and looked incredulous to see that I had returned.
+My ex-wife Bonnie was standing there and looked incredulous to see that I had returned.
 Other people also seemed surprised to see me.
 Most people seemed to think I had been in Europe.
-I began explaining to someone that I hadn't actually gone to Europe.
-Instead, I told them, I had spent two months in my Cabin, two months in Quebec, Canada and two months on an island in the Caribbean.
+I began explaining to someone that I had not actually gone to Europe.
+Instead, I told them, I had spent two months in my Cabin, two months in Quebec, Canada, and two months on an island in the Caribbean.

-However, I couldn't remember the name of the island in the Caribbean where I had been.
-The name "Puerto Rico" kept going through my head, but I knew it hadn't been Puerto Rico because the island I had been on had been French-speaking.
+However, I could not remember the name of the island in the Caribbean where I had been.
+The name "Puerto Rico" kept going through my head, but I knew it had not been Puerto Rico because the island I had been on had been French speaking.
 I knew it was likewise not Haiti or the Dominican Republic.
-But I couldn't remember its name and felt embarrassed because I had just come from there.
+I could not remember the name of the island and I felt embarrassed because I had just come from there.

 I began circulating more around the court room.
-Paul Light (a Dallas lawyer) had somehow managed to stick his head into the box which held the names, had gotten his head stuck inside it and was trying unsuccessfully to pull the box off.
+Paul Light (a Dallas lawyer) had somehow managed to stick his head into the box which held the names, had gotten his head stuck inside, and was trying unsuccessfully to pull the box off.

-I saw Vestal, the court administrator; but she didn't seem that friendly.
-I thought perhaps she was upset with me about something, but was unsure.
-Finally the lawyers, about 30 of us, all sat down in chairs.
+I saw Vestal, the court administrator; but she did not seem friendly.
+I thought perhaps she was upset with me about something, but I was unsure.
+Finally, the lawyers, about 30 of us, all sat down in chairs.
 The room seemed like a big classroom.
-Louise stood in front and began calling out names and asking lawyers what they wanted to do with certain cases.
-Apparently this was a new procedure which Louise had instituted to go over any problems which may have arisen.
+Bonnie stood in front and began calling out names and asking lawyers what they wanted to do with certain cases.
+Apparently, this was a new procedure which Bonnie had instituted to go over any problems which may have arisen.
 I wondered if Schwille had instructed her to do so.
 I thought it was better than just going down to the courthouse cafeteria for a half hour every morning.

-Each lawyer had a piece of paper with his name written on it and when Louise would call out, the lawyers would hold up their pieces of paper to show they were here.
+Each lawyer had a piece of paper with his name written on it and when Bonnie would call out, the lawyers would hold up their pieces of paper to show they were there.

 All the lawyers had been given numbers.
-Louise called out the number "600" which apparently was Louise's number.
-Louise was sitting in the row to my right and was one seat farther back then I. She was dressed in some very plain-looking blue clothes.
-Her hair was black and frizzy-looking.
-Louise asked Louise what she wanted to do with a case and Louise said she wanted to pass it to the next day.
-She called out Louise's number again.
-Apparently Louise had been having some conflict with someone about that particular case and likewise wanted to pass it.
+Vestal called out the number "600" which apparently was Bonnie's number.
+Bonnie was sitting in the row to my right and was one seat farther back than I. She was dressed in plain-looking blue clothes.
+Her hair was black and frizzy looking.
+Vestal asked Bonnie what she wanted to do with a case and Bonnie said she wanted to pass it to the next day.
+Vestal called out Bonnie's number again.
+Apparently, Vestal had been having some conflict with someone about that particular case and likewise wanted to pass it.

 As I looked around the courtroom, I realized I really hated being there.
-I would probably be here for about six months and then would leave again.
-I felt completely out of place here, although I felt confident I could do a good job.
+I would probably be there for about six months and then would leave again.
+I felt completely out of place there, although I felt confident I could do a good job.

-I hadn't yet put on my tie and was going to have to do so.
-Suddenly judge Schwille walked into the courtroom just as I was preparing to put on my black tie.
-Schwille likewise was holding a tie in his hand which he hadn't yet put on.
-He walked back to me; he seemed to have been expecting to see me here.
+I had not yet put on my tie and was going to have to do so.
+Suddenly, judge Schwille walked into the courtroom just as I was preparing to put on my black tie.
+Schwille likewise was holding a tie in his hand which he had not yet put on.
+He walked back to me; he seemed to have been expecting to see me there.
 He seemed very friendly and said, "Now I want you to tell everybody that you brought the Rock of Gibraltar back with you."

 I walked out of the room and went into a side room to put my tie on.
 I then realized I had been smoking a cigarette while I had been talking with the judge, something I had only begun doing since I had left Dallas.
 I wondered if the judge had noticed.

 The room I was in was like a closet.
-It didn't actually have walls, but only, hanging from the ceiling, strips of wallpaper separating it from the courtroom.
-I began trying to tie my tie but had difficulty because I didn't have a mirror.
-I tied it the best I could and finally a fellow I knew named Kent passed by and I asked him if it looked all right.
-He said it looked OK.
+It did not actually have walls, but only, hanging from the ceiling, strips of wallpaper separating this room from the courtroom.
+I began trying to tie my tie but had difficulty because I did not have a mirror.
+I tied it the best I could and finally a fellow I knew named “Kent” passed by and I asked him if the tie looked all right.
+He said it looked ok.

-Haim Habib walked up.
-I was surprised to see him here and said, "Haim!"
+My old law school classmate Haim Habib walked up.
+I was surprised to see him there and said, "Haim!"

-I asked him what he was doing here and whether he was going to do some work in Schwille's court.
-He asked me if I worked here and I told him I did.
+I asked him what he was doing there and whether he was going to do some work in Schwille's court.
+He asked me if I worked there, and I told him I did.
 I told him I had gotten six appointments the day before and that I made about $300 a day here.
-But I thought I actually only made about $500-$600 a week there.
+I thought I actually only made about $500-$600 a week there.

-He seemed a little nervous and walked on into the courtroom.
-I had the feeling Haim hadn't passed the legal bar exam and he therefore hadn't been practicing law.
-I didn't know what he had been doing.
+Haim seemed a little nervous and walked on into the courtroom.
+I had the feeling that Haim had not passed the bar exam and that he therefore had not been practicing law.
+I did not know what he had been doing.

-Finally I did see a mirror in the room and looked at myself.
-My hair had grown quite long and I was wearing a very peculiar pair of glasses.
-They were black and looked like aviators glasses.
+Finally, I did see a mirror in the room and I looked at myself.
+My hair had grown quite long, and I was wearing a peculiar pair of glasses.
+They were black and looked like aviator’s glasses.
 They fit on the face like goggles although the glass part was quite small.
 The rims were very thick.
 I definitely looked different from any of the other lawyers there.